s0md3v/s0md3v.github.io/_posts/2024/2024-08-09-get-life-together.markdown

 3. **Part #3:** *"Speaking of work, I wonder how the presentation is gonna go.
 I am a bit worried."*
 4. **Part #4:** *"Why are we even discussing this?
 We always discuss this and we almost always end up watching more."*

 In this case, sleeping right away would ensure our well-being the next but that doesn't always happen.
-To understand why, lets name the hypothetical parts in the list above first:
+To understand why, lets first name some of the major systems that influence our decisions:

-1. **Prefrontal cortex (PFC):** Does reasoning and planning.
+1. **Prefrontal Cortex (PFC):** Governs reasoning, planning, and impulse control.
-2. **Limbic system:** Involved in emotional, instinctive and reward-seeking behaviour.
+2. **Limbic System:** Drives emotional, instinctive, and reward-seeking behavior.
-3. **Amygdala:** Drives "fight-or-flight" responses and emotional reactions.
+3. **Reward System:** Reinforces behaviors through dopamine-driven rewards.
-4. **Basal ganglia:** Responsible for habitual and automatic behaviour.
+4. **Basal Ganglia:** Automates habitual and goal-directed behaviors.
+5. **Anterior Cingulate Cortex (ACC):** Monitors conflicts and signals the need for control.

+> **Note:** This is neither precise nor a complete list for the sake of casual readers.

 If you were a purely rational person, you might ask your date if they have any infections before kissing and never eat ice-cream.
 Moreover, reasoning takes time which can't help with split-seconds decision and not doing some things on "autopilot" would cause immense mental fatigue.
 We can make a long list of problems such a person would face.
 Thus, each part is important but it appears that sometimes the *wrong* part ends up making us performn an action.